rossetti/KSLBook/docs/05-Chapter5.md

 ***

 ::: {.exercise #ch5P11}
-Implement the Lindley equation using the KSL, perform the following:
+Consider a M/M/1 queueing system with arrival rate of 1 customer per minute and a service rate of 1.2 customers per minute.
+Use stream 1 for the arrival process and stream 2 for the service process and perform the following:

 a.
-Develop a 95\% confidence interval for your estimate of the mean waiting time based on the data from 1 replication.
+Develop a 95\% confidence interval for your estimate of the mean waiting time based on the data from 1 replication of 1000 customers.
 Discuss why this is inappropriate.
 How does your simulation estimate compare to the theoretical value?

 b.
 How does your running average track the theoretical value?
 What would happen if you